Subansiri River: Chayul Chu

 Chayul Chu is formed near Chayul Dzong with the merger of Nye Chu and Loro Chu.

 Nye Chu originates in the Tsome County where it is called Sikung.
 After entering the Lhuntse County, it is called Nyel Chu or Lhuntse Shung Chu.
 Its valley, called Nyelto, includes important towns such as Ritang and Kyitang, the latter the capital of Lhuntse County.
 It flows for about 100 km before reaching Chayul Dzong.

-Loro Chu is formed by the merger two headwaters: Loro Karpo Chu (or the "White Loro River") and Loro Nakpo Chu (or the "Black Loro River").
-Both the rivers originate in the Tsona County, marked by passes that divide the waters of Subansiri from those of Tsona Chu.
+Loro Chu is formed by the merger of two headwaters: Loro Karpo Chu (or the "White Loro River") and Loro Nakpo Chu (or the "Black Loro River").
+Both rivers originate in the Tsona County, marked by passes that divide the waters of Subansiri from those of Tsona Chu.
 The two head streams merge near the town of Trathong.
 The combined river flows for about 40 km before reaching Chayul Dzong.

 Chayul Chu flows for about 50 km in Tibet before entering Arunachal Pradesh near the town of Taksing.
 Before this, it is joined by Char Chu near the village of Lung, and Yume Chu just before entering Arunachal Pradesh.